draconicmods/DragonBot/README.md

 ## How it works
 This bot is programmed to trigger on certian words or commands relating to DraconicMods projects.
 The bot will then react with the Dragonbot Emoji and reply via DM to the user who triggered the command.
+If a user enters a command that is in any way shape or form related to piracy, the bot will remove the message.

 ## Commands and Triggers
 The DragonBot will trigger upon the following phrases:<br>